wandeber/quara/README.md

   - +, -, *, /, %, ^, ¬/
   - =, +=, -=, *=, /=, %=, ^=
   - !, ==, !=, ~=, !~=, <, >, <=, >=, &&, ||
+  - not, eq, ne, leq, lne, lt, gt, lte, gte, and, or
   - $not, $eq, $ne, $leq, $lne, $lt, $gt, $lte, $gte, $and, $or
   - (, )
   - ++, -- (as pre-increment and pre-decrement)
   - ., [, ]
-  - .. (as exclusive range operator)
+  - .. (inclusive range operator)
+  - ..< (exclusive range operator)
   - {, }
   - , (Comma)
   - ;, :
   - ->
   - ", `, \
+  - in, $in
+  - /if, /while, /for, /fn, /class, /interface, /enum
 - Supported types:
   - Booleans.
   - Integer and decimal numbers.